bjoernricks/git-knowledge-snack/src/concepts/references-summary.md

 # Git References - Summary

-* Git references can be used when addressing git objects
+* Git references can be used when addressing git commits
+* Git references can be shortened
 * Git references point to hashes or other references
-* Git references can be shortened

-To understand the meaning of the last item point, lets take a look at how git stores references.
+To understand the meaning of the last item point, let's take a look at how git stores the mentioned references on the disk.